Abhijith-T-P/Vectopix/README.md

 - **Firebase**: For authentication, Firestore database, and storage solutions.
 - **React Router**: For navigation and routing within the app.
 - **CSS Modules**: For styling components and ensuring modular and maintainable CSS.

+### Hosting

+The Vectopix platform is hosted using Netlify and can be accessed at [https://vectopix.netlify.app/](https://vectopix.netlify.app/).

 ### Installation